-At one point we could even touch the opposite wall of the canon.
+At one point we could even touch the opposite wall of the canyon.
 There is also a waterfall and a dried out glacier bed.

 Walking into the gorge is like entering deep into a Wonderland with changing landscapes surrounded by soaring rocky walls which have an abundance of views to sweep the floor off your feet.

 There are benches at frequent intervals just in case you want to take a break for a while and enjoy the view.
 The path is wheelchair or stroller accessible due to the flat terrain right up to the few steps before the Innertkirchen entrance.

 The 1.4 km long stretch of surprises ended at the Innertkirchen entrance which also had a ticket counter for the enthusiasts interested in entering from the Innertkirchen side.